TheDMSGroup/mautic-eb/README.md

     NR_APM_INSTALL_KEY    - Optional: NewRelic install key for Application Monitoring.
     NR_INF_INSTALL_KEY    - Optional: NewRelic install key for Infrastructure.

-### Bitbucket Pipelines / Travis CI Environment Variables
+### Travis CI / Bitbucket Pipelines Environment Variables
 This repo can be used to automatically build and deploy Mautic to Elastic Beanstalk using Bitbucket pipelines.
-To do so, BitBucket Pipelines must be enabled for this repo, and the following environment variables must be added to Pipeline settings:
+To do so, the following environment variables must be added to your CI:
+Note, we're using Travis CI since this is a 100% open source project and will remain so.

     AWS_ACCESS_KEY_ID     - The raw AWS key ID.
     AWS_SECRET_ACCESS_KEY - The raw AWS Secret Access Key.